-Our clear, green powder-flasks were next admired; Our powder tasted, handled, rubbed, and fired; Touched by the spark, lo! sudden blazes soar, And leave the paper spotless as before.
+Two lank, lean dogs pace o'er the loosened floor; A pouch and rifle hung behind the door; Shrill through the logs the whistling tempest beats, And the rough woodsman welcomes us to seats.
+Before the blazing pile we smoking stand, Our muskets glittering in the hunter's hand; Now poised, now levelled to his curious eye; Then in the chimney corner set to dry.
+Our clear, green powder flasks were next admired; Our powder tasted, handled, rubbed, and fired; Touched by the spark, lo! sudden blazes soar, And leave the paper spotless as before.
 From foaming Brandywine's rough shores it came, To sportsmen dear its merits and its name; Dupont's (19) best Eagle, matchless for its power, Strong, swift and fatal as the bird it bore.
-Like Jove's dread thunderbolts it with us went.
-To pour destruction wheresoever sent.
-These, as they glistened careless by our side, With many a wishful look the woodsman eyed.
-Thus bears on beech-nuts, hungry steeds on maize, Or cats on mice, or hawks on squirrels gaze.
-His proffered skins of all the forest train, His looks, and empty horn, implored in vain: Till to a family's wants we freely gave What cold, hard-hearted Prudence bade us save: And, now, this treasure on our host bestowed His sun-burnt visage at the present glowed; New-moulded bullets quickly he prepared; Surveyed the glistening grain with fixed regard, Then charged his rifle with the precious store, And threw the horn his brawny shoulders o'er, Secured his punk, his matches, flint, and steel, The dogs in transport barking at his heel; Then, in his blanket, bade his wife good-bye, For three long nights in dreary woods to lie.
-Our morsel ended, through the pouring rain, O'er barren mountains we proceed again; And now Wiomi opened on our view, And, far beyond, the Alleghany blue,
+Like Jove's dread thunderbolts it with us went, To pour destruction wheresoever sent.
+These, as they glistened careless by our side, With many a wishful look the woodsman eyed Thus bears on beech nuts, hungry steeds on maize.
+Or cats on mice, or hawks on squirrels gaze.
+His proffered skins of all the forest train, His looks, and empty horn, implored in vain!
+Till to a family's wants we freely gave What cold, hard hearted Prudence bade us save.
+And, now, this treasure on our host bestowed.
+His sun burnt visage at the present glowed; New-moulded bullets quickly he prepared; Surveyed the glistening grain with fixed regard, Then charged his rifle with the precious store, And threw the horn his brawny shoulders o'er, Secured his punk, his matches, flint and steel, The dogs in transport barking at his heel; Then, in his blanket, hade his wife good-byc, For three long nights in dreary woods to lie.
+Our morsel ended, through the pouring rain, O'er barren mountains we proceed again;

+And now Wiomi opened on our view,

+And, far beyond, the Alleghany blue,

-Immensely stretched; upon the plain below The painted roofs with gaudy colors glow, And Susquehanna's glittering stream is seen Winding in stately pomp through valleys green.
+Immensely stretched; upon the plain below

+The painted roofs with gaudy colours glow,

+And Susquehanna's glittering stream is seen

+Winding in stately pomp through valleys green.

 Hail, charming river! pure transparent flood!
 Unstained by noxious swamps or choaking mud; Thundering through broken rocks in whirling foam; Or pleased o'er beds of glittering sand to roam; Green be thy banks, sweet forest-wandering stream!
-Still may thy waves with finny treasures teem; The silvery shad and salmon crowd thy shores, Thy tall woods echoing to the sounding oars; On thy swoln bosom floating piles appear, Filled with the harvest of our rich frontier: Thy pine-browned cliffs, thy deep romantic vales, Where wolves now wander, and the panther wails, Where, at long intervals, the hut forlorn Peeps from the verdure of embowering corn, In future times (nor distant far the day) Shall glow with crowded towns and villas gay; Unnumbered keels thy deepened course divide; And airy arches pompously bestride; The domes of Science and Religion rise, And millions swarm where now a forest lies.
+Still may thy waves with finny treasures teem; The silvery shad and salmon crows thy shores, Thy tall woods echoing to the sounding oars; On thy swoln bosom floating piles appear, Filled with the harvest of our rich frontier: Thy pine-browned cliffs, thy deep romantic vales, Where wolves now wander, and the panther wails, Where, at long intervals, the hut forlorn Peeps from the verdure of embowering corn, In future times (nor distant far the day).
+Shall glow with crowded towns and villas gay; Unnumbered keels thy deepened course divide; And airy arches pompously bestride; The domes of Science and Religion rise, And millions swarm where now a forest lies.

-Now up green banks, through level fields of grass, With heavy hearts the fatal spot we pass Where Indian rage prevailed, by murder fired, And warriors brave by savage hands expired; Where bloody Butler's iron-hearted crew Doomed to the flames the weak submitting few;
+Now up green banks, through level fields of grass, With heavy hearts the fatal spot we pass Where Indian rage prevailed, by murder fired, And warriors brave by savage hands expired; Where bloody Butler's iron-hearted crew Doomed to the flames the weak submitting few; While screams of horror pierced the midnight wood, And the dire axe drank deep of human blood.
+Obscured with mud, and drenched with soaking rain, Through pools of splashing mire we drove amain; Night darkening round us; when in lucky hour, Led by its light we reached a cottage door.